Kubernetes v1.18 [alpha]

 The following plugins, enabled by default, implement one or more of these extension points:

-DefaultTopologySpread: Favors spreading across nodes for Pods that belong to ServicesA way to expose an application running on a set of Pods as a network service. , ReplicaSetsReplicaSet ensures that a specified number of Pod replicas are running at one time and StatefulSetsManages the deployment and scaling of a set of Pods, and provides guarantees about the ordering and uniqueness of these Pods.
+DefaultTopologySpread: Favors spreading across nodes for Pods that belong to ServicesA way to expose an application running on a set of Pods as a network service. , ReplicaSetsReplicaSet ensures that a specified number of Pod replicas are running at one time and StatefulSetsManages deployment and scaling of a set of Pods, with durable storage and persistent identifiers for each Pod.
 Extension points:

 ImageLocality: Favors nodes that already have the container images that the Pod runs.
 Extension points: